ATH42/dyssy-blog/src/content/blog/01-introduction.md

 ---
-title: 💥 Sparked!
+title: Sparked!
 A Journey into gamedev.
 slug: sparked-dyssy
 date: 2023-12-06
 description: >
   delving into the world of gamedev, accompanied by passion and self doubt.
 ---

-# Sparked: A Journey into Game Development

 ## Introduction: A Surprising Question, An Unexpected Journey